 Marketing, at its highest level, is the practice of making people feel a certain way about your company.

-Great products are never enough.
-Promoting features and benefits is never enough.
-Nike, Apple, Coke – the great ones, the companies that flourish over time all have at least one thing in common – they all do great marketing.
+Nike, Apple, Coke – the great ones, the businesses that have flourished over time all have at least one thing in common – they all do great marketing.
 Not ‘good’ marketing – that level of marketing is achieved by a relatively small number of companies on a regular basis – I mean ‘great’ marketing.
 Consistently great marketing is more to the point.
 IKEA is one of those companies.

 Do customers relate to your brand on an emotional level?